bricef/phy342/src/lesson1.md

 There's several new features here, so let's go through them.
 Firstly, you'll notice that this diagram lacks the symbol for a battery.
 Instead, we have what are called rails.
 These are the terminals labeled with a voltage.
 We use rails instead of batteries because in practise, it matters little if our circuit is driven from a battery or from a power pack.
 In the diagram, we have a nine volt and a zero volt rail, which would be equivalent to a 9 volt battery.
 Secondly, the ground rail is _grounded_.
 This is represented by the symbol made of three parallel horizontal lines, and means that the 0V rail is attached to the earth in some way.
 The earth acts as a very large current sink, and effectively has a voltage of 0V.

 {@class=warning}The earth from a mains cable is not suitable for this purpose.
-It is very dangerous to use household mains earth because if the installation or an appliance has a fault, you risk electrocution.
+It is very dangerous to use household mains earth.
+If the installation or an appliance has a fault, you risk electrocution.
 In some cases, household earth is connected to your water pipe, and even if your own installation is perfect, the earth wire may carry a current from your neighbour's faulty installation!
 Most small electronics project _will not_ need to be earthed, and the 0V rail is suitably provided by a battery.
 An ideal earth is a large metal spike planted into the ground away from electrical cabling.
 A large metal desk will also work well for small battery-powered electronics project during testing should they really need to be earthed.

 {@class=question} How is $V_{out}$ governed by the values of R1 and R2?